joaotavora/sly/README.md

 long-standing problems and submitted many changes, particularly to the under-curated but popular "contrib" section.

 Now, the changes that SLY brings to the table are too deep at the Elisp and Lisp level to be accepted to SLIME, given its current focus on stability (for the record, I find this perfectly reasonable).
-The new features such as multiple inspectors cannot be realized well using only the existing "contrib" system.
+The new features, such as stickers or multiple inspectors, cannot be realized well using only the existing "contrib" system.
 Finally, SLY frees itself from the shackles of Emacs 23 and supports Emacs 24.3+ only, allowing for much cleaner code and liberal use of lexical binding.

 The list of technical reasons is bigger than this though, and you can read up on them in the [CONTRIBUTING.md][9] file.